 Photo by Georgia de Lotz on Unsplash

-Take a few elements from the list above and incorporate them into your home.
+Try taking any of these few elements listed above and incorporate them into your home.
 Keep in mind that Hygge does not just mean winter and Christmas, it can be a year-round gift you give to yourself and those around you.

 Do you already Hygge?
-What are your go-tos to create togetherness and comfort?
-Let me know in the comments below!
+What are your go-to’s to create togetherness and comfort?
+Let me know below!